 Privacy statement and specific conditions

-You need to carefully read through and accept the Privacy Statement and Specific Conditions below in order to register on the European Job Days (EJD) website.
+You need to carefully read through and accept the Data protection statement and Specific terms and conditions below in order to register on the European Job Days (EJD) website.

 A) Privacy Statement

-The EJD website processes personal information and therefore must comply with Regulation (EC) No 45/2001.
-The information in this Privacy Statement is given pursuant to articles 11-12 of that Regulation.
+The EJD website processes personal information and must therefore comply with Regulation (EC) No 45/2001, which is applicable to processing of personal data by European Union institutions and bodies.
+The information in this data protection statement is given pursuant to articles 11-12 of that Regulation.

 The purpose of the EJD website is to provide e-services that enable jobseekers interested in finding a job abroad to connect with employers interested in finding candidates from other countries.

 The EJD website is a platform for virtual (online) and on-site job fairs where employers can publish their company profiles and current job opportunities.
 Jobseekers can indicate their interest in specific job offers by making their user profile and CV visible for the employers they have selected.
-In virtual events, presentations can be streamed online and jobseekers, employers, and EURES Advisers can communicate with each others via live chats.
+In virtual events, presentations can be streamed online and jobseekers, employers, and EURES staff can communicate with each other via live chats.
+Specific information regarding processing and protection of data submitted in the chats is provided in connection to the chat functionality.

 Jobseekers and employers who register for a Job Day event will obtain a user account on the EJD website for that specific event.
 Jobseekers can upload their personal profile and a CV to the EJD website or request that a CV already published on the EURES portal becomes accessible from the EJD website.

-Employers registered on the EJD website can only see CVs and other information about jobseekers if the jobseeker has indicated an interest in that particular employer.
+Employers registered on the EJD website can only see the CVs and other information about a jobseekers if the jobseeker has indicated an interest in that particular employer.

 2. What personal information do we collect, for what purpose, and by which technical means?